decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 - If an entity is a child of another, then `x:0, y:0, z:0` refers to the center of its parent entity, wherever it is in the scene.

-- By default, coordinates are measured in _meters_.

-  > Note: If you're positioning a child of a parent entity that has a scale that's different from 1, the position vector is scaled accordingly.

 - Every entity in your scene must be positioned within the bounds of the parcels it occupies at all times.
 If an entity leaves these boundaries, it will raise an error.

-  > Note: When viewing a scene in preview mode, entities that are out of bounds are highlighted in _red_.
+  > Tip: When viewing a scene in preview mode, entities that are out of bounds are highlighted in _red_.

 - Your scene is also limited in height.
 The more parcels that make up the scene, the higher you're allowed to build.
 See [scene limitations]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %}) for more details.